DREAMXFAR/Shape-aware-ControlNet/README.md

 > Wenjie Xuan, Yufei Xu, Shanshan Zhao, Chaoyue Wang, Juhua Liu, Bo Du, Dacheng Tao

 This is the official implementation for Shape-aware ControlNet, which studies the contour-following ability of the influential [ControlNet](https://github.com/lllyasviel/ControlNet) by Zhang and improves its ability on dealing inexplicit masks, *i.e.*, deteriorated masks and human scribbles.
-Refer to our paper for more details.
+Refer to our paper for more details, which is accepted by ACM MM'2024.

 ## :fire: News

+- **[2024/07/16]**: Our work is accepted by ACM MM'2024.

 - **[2024/03/12]**: Codes for training and inference are released.